You mess with the bull, you get the horns.

 The first year we got no rain, and there was no way to water the "road allowance" garden my sweet father had made for me.
 See Plutonic Punk Gardening article.

 The second year, I planted in a friend's backyard that got very little direct sunlight, and things did not go well.

-consumed almost the entire village where I live.
+Last year, (the third year) was the massive flood that consumed almost the entire village where I live.
 Talk about Plutonic rising from the dead!
 My garden was under water for three full days but still managed to produce a few edibles for the year.

 It would be easy to get disheartened by all this, but I have farming and ranching in my blood, so of course, I'm planting again this year with optimism.
 (I live in "next year country," and I'm hoping this is next year!)

 I'm delighted with anything that grows in my scrappy, Plutonic garden despite my black thumb (or perhaps just my questionable gardening luck).